Lamer87/Space_Engineers_DLC_unlocker/README.md

     just run the Tool+C to check and restore CreamAPI.
     If it detects that CreamAPI is present and ready, it does nothing.
     If you have an old CreamAPI version, it prompts you to update it by pressing "U".
-    The only time you need to update the unlocker is when a new DLC comes out or CreamAPI gets updated.
+    The only time you need to update the unlocker is when a new DLC comes out.

   - Remover `Tool + press R`: <!-- [v1.4] You can chose "R" again to just restore the backup, keeping creamapi files
 or "E" to completely get rid of creamapi files while restoring the backup. -->